Hair Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Hair

-Quick Plot Summary: Hair is a Music, Drama, Comedy film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1979, Hair is a Music, Drama, Comedy film directed by Miloš Forman.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving John Savage.

 Story Breakdown